LASSO risk and phase transition under dependence: Proofs

 \subsection{Proof of Theorem \ref{thm3}}

-\begin{proof} Before proving Theorem \ref{thm3}, we state and prove the following lemma which implies that, asymptotically for large $p$, the AMP estimates converge. \begin{lemma} The estimates $\{\bbeta^t\}_{t\ge 0}$ and residuals $\{\bz^t\}_{t\ge 0}$ of AMP (\ref{vamp0}) almost surely satisfy
+\begin{proof} The proof of Theorem \ref{thm3} is based on a series of Lemmas.
+The first Lemma implies that, asymptotically for large $p$, the AMP estimates converge. \begin{lemma} The estimates $\{\bbeta^t\}_{t\ge 0}$ and residuals $\{\bz^t\}_{t\ge 0}$ of AMP (\ref{vamp0}) almost surely satisfy

-\end{lemma} We now pass to the proof of Theorem \ref{thm3}.
-Let $\br=\hat{\bbeta}-\bbeta^t$ denote the distance between the LASSO optimum and the AMP estimate at $t$-th iteration, then